 We're so excited to announce that the North American Linen Association (NALA) is officially open for Membership!
 JOIN HERE: northamericanlinen.org/ Connecting over the shared challenges of building a fiber flax to linen supply chain in North America, a group of agricultural growers, brands, businesses, researchers, and representatives from community projects in emerging regions came together and identified the need for an industry association to align efforts at building the domestic flax to linen supply chain.
 In September 2022, the North American Linen Association (NALA) was formed as a 501(c)(6) organization with headquarters in McMinnville, Oregon, to serve members throughout North America.
 NALA brings together interest groups from all stages of the supply chain to share in infrastructure development, networking, best practices, and marketing campaigns to promote fiber flax agriculture, bast fiber processing infrastructure, textile manufacturing, and co-products in North America.
 NALA also serves to connect regional fiber flax industry clusters in Pennsylvania, Ohio, Vermont, the Pacific Northwest, Nova Scotia, Victoria, Manitoba, and beyond.
 Please join us in rebuilding the linen supply chain in North America and become a Member of NALA today!
 JOIN HERE: northamericanlinen.org/ International Roundtable, Journeys in Design "Welcome to the recording of our Online International Roundtable event THINK GLOBAL GROW LOCAL drawing together a community of flax enthusiasts."
 Part 1 Grow Flax Now - from home patch to farm to bioregional network Part 2 Cultivating Community - transnational culture, education and tourism You can scrub through the video using the bookmarked clips.
 Each presentation is also offered individually within our Creative Encounters playlist.
 0:00:00 John Ennis, Journeys in Design, Scotland 0:04:20 Sirpa Morsky, Seed to Shelf, Finland, with Jane McCann, N.Ireland 0:20:40 Helen Keys, Flax Farm, N.Ireland, with Arwen Roberts, Wales 0:34:20 Shannon Welsh & Angela Wartes-Kahl, Fibrevolution, USA with Rosie B, Scotland 0:51:40 Roundtable Q&A incl Simon Cooper, Flaxland, SW England 0:57:20 Christiane Seufferlein, Berta's Flax, Austria 1:12:50 Paul Henry, Spinning Class, England 1:21:30 with Peter Szikriszt, IkvmLIN, Sweden 1:25:10 Sylvie De Costa with Greet Verstraat, TEXTURE Museum, Kortrijk 1:45:20 John Ennis, Flax Futures, Scotland An exciting step forward for the Fibrevolution team!
 We are scaling up our fiber flax trials and will be utilizing a mechanical flax puller to harvest this crop.
 Fall planting allows us to grow fiber flax in our region without the need for irrigation.
 This field will be harvested in June 2022.
 We have partnered with the Yamhill County Historical Society to restore a flax puller that they have in their collection, for use on our fiber flax trials.
 We have dug hard to find one of these machines in the USA, and this is the only flax puller we have found still in existence in America.
 Thankful for the support from our community as we all believe in the viability of linen production in Oregon, and together envision it's revival in our region.
 Stay tuned for more...
 Exciting News!!
 This is Fibrevolution's new home for research and development.
 The property will be certified Organic, with the ultimate goal of Regenerative Organic production.
 Our continued fiber flax seed breeding and fiber quality trials will move to this location, as well as trials of other rotational crops.
 Thanks to Angela and her husband Garth, we will be utilizing rotational grazing practices on the land.
 Follow us on our journey to revitalize flax to linen production in Oregon.
 Listen to PODCAST here: podcast.ausha.co/roots-routes-of-linen/fibrevolution "Welcome to ROOTS & ROUTES of LINEN, the podcast which pass the mic to actors and lovers of the linen industry in Europe.
 Today I welcome a special guest, Shannon WELSH, co-founder of Fibrevolution.
 Fibrevolution’s mission is to bring flax and linen production back to the state of Oregon (and really the United States!).

 For 4 years Fibrevolution’s team has been immersed in all things flax and linen - and you know what?
 Flax grows beautifully in Oregon!
 From the time of the early settlers until the 1960’s fiber flax was a dominant crop in Oregon.
 During this period Oregon developed the only flax industry in the United States.
 Shannon Welsh and Angela Wartes-Kahl, co-founders of Fibrevolution, vision is to build an economy that values people, work, plants and the land at every step of the process.
 They have teamed up with farmers, textile professionals, manufacturers, seed breeders and university researchers in their community, who are as much as inspired as Shannon and Angela to participate in the revitalization of flax and linen in the Pacific Northwest.
-Enjoy the episode!"
-Fibrevolution is thrilled to be one of the 12 businesses chosen for a Case Study for this project!
+Enjoy the episode!" |

 AuthorWrite something about yourself.
 No need to be fancy, just an overview.
 Archives

-August 2023
+August 2024

 Categories |